tcltk/tcl/doc/markdown/Object3.md

         (objc-3), &(objv[3]));
 ```

-As another example, **incr**'s command procedure must check whether the variable's value is shared before incrementing the integer in its internal representation.
+As another example, [incr]'s command procedure must check whether the variable's value is shared before incrementing the integer in its internal representation.
 If it is shared, it needs to duplicate the value in order to avoid accidentally changing values in other data structures.

 In cases where a value is obtained, used, and not retained, the value can be freed using **Tcl_BounceRefCount**.
 This is functionally equivalent to calling **Tcl_IncrRefCount** followed **Tcl_DecrRefCount**.

+[incr]: incr.md
+[lappend]: lappend.md
+[linsert]: linsert.md
+[lseq]: lseq.md